Two Tales of Persona in LLMs: A Survey of Role-Playing and Personalization: Challenges and Future Directions

 \subsection{Safety and Privacy}

 Past research has shown safety issues in LLM role-playing and personalization. \citet{jin2024guard} and~\citet{shah2023scalable} successfully manipulate LLMs to perform jailbreak collaboratively. \citet{deshpande2023toxicity} also show that assigning personas to LLMs aid in jailbreaking.
 Negative behaviors in LLM role-playing are also demonstrated by \citet{chen2023agentverse} and~\citet{li2024camel}.
-Further, \citet{deshpande2023toxicity} find that LLMs consistently exhibit toxicity in a range of topics when assigned personas.
+Further, \citet{deshpande2023toxicity} find that LLMs consistently exhibit toxicity in a range of topics when assigned personas, and ~\citet{vijjini2024exploring} show that LLMs suffer from \textit{personalization bias} when they are personalized for the user’s demographic.
 These works demonstrate the discovery of unsafe problems, indicating an urgent need and more efforts to prevent potential exploits.

 Since LLM personalization heavily relies on user personas, including personal information and historical behaviors, ensuring privacy is especially crucial.
 Recently,~\citet{Wang2024PandorasWI} discover that using the membership inference attack can leak personal information, raising concerns about encoding personal data into models.
 Although existing research provides methods to address this personal information leakage~\citep{lukas2023analyzing, Gambarelli_2023, huang-etal-2022-large, chen2023language}, the risks remain in need of more effort and attention from the research community.